All Episodes

 You must do something proactive.

-It's it's so surreal.
+It's so surreal.

 You have a son?

-Yep, he'll be um seven in November.
+He'll be seven in November.

 Where was it?

-Uh what happened there?
+What happened there?

-Um, I'm not quite sure.
+I'm not quite sure.

-Okay, that was that was another straw.
+Okay, that was another struggle.

 I'll read about that one.

-No, because you mentioned I'm quite aware of the one in Pennsylvania.
+No, because you mentioned-I'm quite aware of the one in Pennsylvania.

-So the so you you've become quite active about this.
+So you've become quite active about this.

-Um, when you say flip a school board, I am always curious as to what that means, and and population of Maine, it's a small, it's a small and not densely not populated state.
+Now, when you say flip a school board, I'm always curious as to what that means.

 How many votes need to happen in order to flip the school board in the next election?

-But as far as I can explain as far as flipping it, we have so Rita.
+But as far as I can explain, as far as flipping it, we have, so Rita, she is an at-large, and she is obviously Miss Muffy's right-hand person.

-And so if we can replace her with Kelly Smith, which she's one of the people in the videos at not this last meeting, but the meeting before that, I got up there and yielded her time to me.
+And so if we can replace her with Kelly Smith, which she's one of the people in the videos at not this last meeting, but the meeting before that, that got up there and yielded her time to me.

 She is a conservative Christian.